vschroeter/rosmetasys-datasets/README.md

 # Contribute Datasets

+**By Issue:**
-Please create an Issue with the [Providing a new Dataset](https://github.com/vschroeter/rosmetasys-datasets/issues/new?assignees=vschroeter&labels=dataset&projects=&template=providing-a-new-dataset-.md&title=%5BDATASET%5D+New+dataset) template and attach your .json or .zip file created with [rosmetasys](https://github.com/vschroeter/rosmetasys).
+Create an Issue with the [Providing a new Dataset](https://github.com/vschroeter/rosmetasys-datasets/issues/new?assignees=vschroeter&labels=dataset&projects=&template=providing-a-new-dataset-.md&title=%5BDATASET%5D+New+dataset) template and attach your .json or .zip file created with [rosmetasys](https://github.com/vschroeter/rosmetasys).

+**By Pull Request:**
+You also submit your dataset by creating a pull request.
+Fork the repository and make sure to add your dataset .json to the `datasets` folder.

+**By Email:**
 If you want to anonymously submit your dataset without creating a pull request and have it uploaded to the repository, you can zip your dataset and send it to me via email (valentin.schroeter@hpi.uni-potsdam.de).

 # Usage of the datasets